Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 There has been significant investment in special school places in Surrey to enable children and young people to remain local to their families, with an additional 1,600 places created locally (by 2024) in specialist provision.
 Our strong partnerships with local special schools has enabled this to happen alongside robust forecasting of need to understand what the profile of need will look like county-wide over the coming years.
 The Coming Home project has sought to identify which children and young people can move back from educational placements out of county, and will consider jointly funded placements too.

-Our Joint Commissioning Strategy 2022 sets out a number of strengths to build on in our joint commissioning practice, including services for children with complex health needs (where we have evolved our joint commissioning panel), our First 1000 Days programme which seeks to provide ambitious change in the early years, the HOPE Service which is a multi-agency, Ofsted 'outstanding' provision as an example of how we pool budgets to create innovative and effective provision, and our new Learners Single Point of Access (L-SPA) arrangements to improve accessibility.
+Our Joint Commissioning Strategy 2022 sets out a number of strengths to build on in our joint commissioning practice, including services for children with complex health needs (where we have evolved our joint commissioning panel), our First 1000 Days (PDF) programme which seeks to provide ambitious change in the early years, the Hope Service which is a multi-agency, Ofsted 'outstanding' provision as an example of how we pool budgets to create innovative and effective provision, and our new Learners Single Point of Access (L-SPA) arrangements to improve accessibility.

 What we will strengthen over next three years